uncefact/spec-unvtd/docs/Trade-Documents/commercial-invoice.md

 # Commercial Invoice
 A commercial document which consists of an itemised account of goods or services delivered, together with a demand for payment.

+### KTDDE Requirements
+The schema is based on the data elements defined [here](https://www.digitalizetrade.org/ktdde/documents?documents=18).

 ## Data Model

 {% include "schemas/unece_CommercialInvoice_dataModel.svg" %}